midikeyboard/mcschemes/contributing.md

 ## Join The Project Team

-> Once there is some interaction i might set up a discord server or something along those lines.
+> Discord Server is still a work-in-progress.